fa-sharp/abc-notation-editor/README.md

 [![library CI status](https://github.com/fa-sharp/abc-notation-editor/actions/workflows/lib.yml/badge.svg)](https://github.com/fa-sharp/abc-notation-editor/actions/workflows/lib.yml)

-⚠️⚠️⚠️ In alpha stage and missing a lot of features.
+⚠️⚠️⚠️ Currently in alpha stage and missing a lot of features.
+Things can and will break.
 Use at your own risk! ⚠️⚠️⚠️

 A visual music notation editor, using [ABC notation](https://abcnotation.com/) and built on top of the [abcjs](https://github.com/paulrosen/abcjs) rendering library.